-Initial briefings from the Department of Airports will consist of the following information if it is available: general nature of the incident, airline involved, flight number, type of aircraft and destination/origin.
-Initial information may be posted on the Airport's website at: www.slcairport.com.
-During large scale or long term incidents, information will be posted on Facebook or Twitter as well as the website.
-It will be best to go there for updates since phone lines have the potential to be overwhelmed.
+Initial briefings from the Dept. of Airports will consist of the following information if it is available: general nature of the incident, airline involved, flight number, type of aircraft and destination/origin.
+During major incidents or long term situations, information will be posted on the Airport’s website at: www.slcairport.com and on social media.

-The following information will be provided when the incident is not airline or aircraft related: type of incident, agency involved, contact person (as available), number of persons involved and location.
+The following information will be provided when the incident is not airline or aircraft related: type of incident, agency involved, contact person, number of persons involved and location.

-As confirmed information develops, applicable updates will come from the Department of Airports or from the airline, company or organization involved.
+As confirmed information develops, applicable updates will come from the Dept. of Airports or from the airline, company or organization involved.

-Adverse weather conditions could affect airport operations due to airfield condition, visibility or other reasons.
-The airport does not close during most inclement weather conditions.
+Adverse weather conditions could impact Airport operations due to airfield condition, visibility or other reasons.
+The Airport does not typically close during most inclement weather conditions.
 At times, there may be a slow down or suspension of aircraft operations in order to clear snow and ice from the airfield or to wait for conditions to improve.
 Operations may also slow down to accommodate aircraft de-icing.

 When covering routine news stories at the Airport, identification will not be required although it may be to your advantage to carry it.
-If access to the airfield or other secure area is required, you may be asked to present official identification of the media organization you represent.
-In some instances, you may be asked to wear an identifying armband or visitor badge distributed by the Department of Airports.
-You will only be allowed to enter these areas with a sanctioned escort.
+To access the terminal, airfield or other secure area you will be required to have a temporary airport pass.
+Contact the P.R. and Marketing director will the name and date of birth for the reporter and/or photographer at least one hour in advance.
+After obtaining the badge, you will only be allowed to enter these areas with a sanctioned escort.
 We ask that you send the minimum number of people necessary to cover the event (i.e. one reporter and one camera operator).
-Also, it will be in your best interest to use vehicles with company identification while covering news.
+Also, it will be in your best interest to use vehicles with company identification while covering news at the airport.